lizabawa/wayfarer/README.md

 # Wayfarer - Travel

 ## Project Description
 Wayfarer Travel is a travel community platform that empowers users to share city-specific tips, posts, and logs about their favorite locations around the globe.
-Whether you're a local, expat, or a traveler, Wayfarer Travel CityExplorer brings you invaluable insights straight from people who know the city best.
+Whether you're a local or a traveler, Wayfarer Travel brings you invaluable insights straight from people who know the city best.

 ## Table of Contents